SSalario

 State government$60,000–$80,000$103,390 avg

-Sources: NALP Public Sector & Public Interest Salary Survey 2022, BCG Search 2025, Fluency Legal Cravath Scale.
-Public sector salaries updated less frequently; federal figures reflect General Schedule pay scales.
+Sources: NALP public service attorney salary survey, BCG Search 2025, Fluency Legal Cravath Scale.
+Public sector salaries are medians from reported public service organizations; federal figures reflect General Schedule pay scales.

 Public sector attorneys have access to benefits and loan forgiveness programs that partially offset the pay differential.
 Lawyers at qualifying public interest employers can pursue Public Service Loan Forgiveness (PSLF), which forgives remaining federal student loan balances after 10 years of qualifying payments.
 For lawyers carrying average law school debt of $130,000–$180,000, this can represent $80,000–$120,000 in effective compensation above what the salary number suggests.